Selenium Web Scraping: A Guide on Handling Dynamic Sites

 extract_details()

-The function accepts a list of HTML elements containing certificate details, loops through them, and extracts details from them.
-It extracts the details and stores them as an array of dicts, which you need to define before starting the loop.
+The function accepts a list of HTML elements containing certificate details, loops through them, and extracts details.

 proCerts = []

-Now, loop through the list of elements holding certification details:
+Next, it loops through the list of elements holding the certification details.
+And in each loop, the function:

-1. Get all the text from the current element and build an array using it.
-To do so, split the text at every new line.
+1. Gets all the text from the current element and splits it at every new line.

 details = certificate.text.split('\n')

-2. Get the URL from the anchor tag inside the element.
-You can use Selenium’s get_attribute() method to extract the ‘href’ attribute and get the URL.
+2. Gets the URL from the anchor tag inside the element.
+It uses Selenium’s get_attribute() method to extract the ‘href’ attribute and get the URL.

 url = certificate.find_element(By.TAG_NAME,'a').get_attribute('href')

-3. Create an empty dict.
+3. Creates an empty dict.
 This dict will store the details of the current certification.

 detailDict = {}